 So enjoy the peace of mind that comes with knowing no company is as committed to sourcing, building and testing genuine made-in-the-USA ovens than Chicago Brick Oven.

-The Chicago Brick Oven CBO 750 Countertop Wood Fired Pizza Oven Kit can cook up to three 10” pizzas at one time, in under 3 minutes per pie.
+The Chicago Brick Oven CBO 750 Countertop Wood Fired Pizza Oven Kit can cook up to two 12” pizzas at one time, in under 3 minutes per pie.

 Please see the Chicago Brick Oven CBO 750 Countertop Pizza Oven Specification Sheet below for more details.